icesky0125/ESKDB_HDP/README.md

 The default main class is "src/main/java/ESKDBTest/EvaluationESKDB.java"

 # Dataset format
 The code is build based on weka, so the dataset format used in this reporitory is "arff".
-You can try any arff dataets, or convert them to arff.
+You can try any arff datasets, or convert them to arff.

 # Note
 please get the latest HDP smoothing package from https://github.com/fpetitjean/HDP.